aalexlu/content/ACurrent/Sociolinguistics/2 Language and Varieties, Standard and Nonstandard.md

 ## Variation is intrinsic to all spoken language
 - Variation occurs naturally from utterance to utterance; usually isn't random
 - Three main sources:
-- Language-internal pressures, e.g., due to production or perce
+- Language-internal pressures, e.g., due to production or perception phenomena
+- L